 I was chatting with my youngest daughter the other day.
 We were discussing a pretty big concept, for such a little girl.
-My daughter asked why we have to sort our garbage into recycling and compost when it isn’t always sorted at school, it isn’t always sorted when we go out, when everyone else isn’t always sorting their garbage?
+My daughter asked why we have to sort our garbage into recycling and compost when it isn't always sorted at school, it isn't always sorted when we go out and when everyone else isn't always sorting their garbage?
 Great questions, really great questions.
-Her questions led to a discussion about personal responsibility.
-A conversation about how every individual person’s actions have an impact on our society as a whole.
-Kind of a big concept for a seven year old to understand.
+Be sure to check out all of our amazing Green Living Ideas for Families.

-The addition of this little garbage can means that we can sort our waste as we throw it out.
-The large garbage can (labelled with a “C”) will be used for compostable items; soiled paper products, sanitary products, etc. The small garbage can (labelled with a “G”) will be used for actual garbage; plastic from wrappings, dental floss, etc. Any of our bathroom recyclables will now be taken directly to the recycling bin in our kitchen.
+The addition of this little compost can means that we can sort our waste as we throw it out.
+The large garbage can (labelled with a "C") will be used for compostable items; soiled paper products, sanitary products, etc. The small garbage can (labelled with a "G") will be used for actual garbage; plastic from wrappings, dental floss, etc. Any of our bathroom recyclables will now be taken directly to the recycling bin in our kitchen.
 I truly believe that we will end up filling our compost can much faster than our garbage can.
 We will be sure to let you know how things go.
 How much waste will we divert from the landfill?

 The Green Bottom Line: The green bottom line is that the addition of this garbage can in our bathroom, will result in our household diverting more waste from the landfill.
-A small change, it cost us $12 for the new garbage can, that will have a big impact on our household waste and the environment.
+A small change, it cost us $12 for the new compost can, that will have a big impact on our household waste and the environment.

 You can recycle plastic wrapping along with your plastic bags